OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 # Get in touch

-Whether you have questions getting started or you want to become an active OSIUM member, please feel free to join our <a href="https://webconf.hrz.uni-marburg.de/n/rooms/q2o-bf3-vtf-u8q/join" class="btn">Open Office</a>
+Whether you have questions getting started or you want to become an active OSIUM member, please feel free to join our <a href="https://webconf.hrz.uni-marburg.de/n/rooms/q2o-bf3-vtf-u8q/join">Open Office</a>

-and join the group on <a href="https://discord.gg/KDR6Xc3aRg" class="btn">discord</a>.
+and join the group on <a href="https://discord.gg/KDR6Xc3aRg">discord</a>.

 # Support